 OSHA requires that skylights can handle at least 200 pounds of pressure at any given point on the skylight surface, with Canadian and CAL-OSHA requirements even higher.
 To meet this requirement, most skylights will require additional protective measures such as a skylight safety screen or guardrail.
 CAL-OSHA, and some other regional requirements in Canada, such as Ontario, mean the screens have to handle a far greater than 200-pound loading.
 In Canada, snow loadings on the screens also have to be taken into consideration

 Does a newer skylight need a safety screen or guardrail?

 Newer skylights are often now safety rated and, therefore, more expensive.
 However, even despite the extra cost, a new skylight is still not guaranteed to meet current safety standards.
 It is the responsibility of the owner to ensure that due diligence is met and that a rooftop site is rendered safe.
 This often necessitates the installation of either a skylight safety screen or skylight guardrail, even on newer skylights.

 Can I install a skylight safety screen by myself?

 In general, anyone going onto a rooftop to conduct work should be an individual who has been trained in appropriate rooftop safety practices.
 Installing a skylight safety guard or safety railing is a task best left to the professionals.

 What services do you offer to ensure skylight safety?

-There are three options that would put you in compliance with Canadian regulations, and two of those are viable options for most situations.
+There are three options that would put you in compliance with Canadian regulations, and two of those are viable options that we can supply to you.

-Under law you can also replace the skylight with a load-rated skylight.
+Under the law, you can also replace the skylight with a load-rated skylight.
 However, this is a service we do not currently offer.

 How do you choose the best way to cover a skylight?